Advanced Academics Identification and Placement for Students New to FCPS Boundaries (Including Military Families)

 Ability tests do not expire.
-If your student already has results from one of these tests, please use them.
+If your student already has results from one of these tests (in ability index format as well as percentile), we can accept them.

 If the student does not currently have an ability test score testing can be done:

-- through a private, state-licensed psychologist.
+- Through a private, state-licensed psychologist.
 A copy of their license must accompany results.
-Test results need to be reported in ability index format as well as percentile.

 During the School Year: